 Rationale: Following student and industry feedback on assessment it is proposed to align the assessment strategy more with industry practice.
 Therefore, assessing the students in a manner that they will encounter in the industry post-graduation, through the completion of an industry based reflective report and an oral presentation of key findings from research to stakeholders in the pig and poultry sectors of industry.
 The proposed strategy will further allow the students to apply their knowledge and understanding and critically evaluated information under questioning.

-Change requested by: Philip Watson

-I can confirm that all programme managers have been consulted and support this change

-I can confirm that student representatives have been consulted about this change

-I have retained evidence of this consultation which has been placed in the Module File

-Mily J. Wet

-N a

-Signature: Name of Head of Department:

-I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-Signature: pp Date: 29/07/2020 Approval Committee and Date: CVC 2020 09 02 Change approved with effect from: 01 September 2020 Resulting new version number: 4.8 (intakes 2020+)
+Change requested by: Philip Watson I can confirm that all programme managers have been consulted and support this change I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File Ply J. Wes Signature: Date: 29/07/2020 Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Up J. West Signature: pp Date: 29/07/2020 Approval Committee and Date: CVC 2020 09 02 Change approved with effect from: 01 September 2020 Resulting new version number: 4.8 (intakes 2020+)

-Outline Change Details: Assessment for Level 5 optional module Independent Report (HANXRX-15-5) changed from 25% exam and 75% coursework to 100% coursework, in line with amendment to module.
+Current version number: 4.3 or Level 5 optional module Independent Report (HANXRX-15-5) ework to 100% coursework, in line with amendment to module.
 Interim awards updated in Parts 1 and 3: Higher Education Foundation Certificate added.

-Material Alteration: No

-Rationale: to ensure accuracy

-Change requested by: Ben Brilot

-I can confirm that all programme managers have been consulted and support this change

-I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File

-Date: 28/02/20

-Name of Head of Department:

-Signature:

-I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-1 - nature: Ken

-Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020+)
+Material Alteration: No Rationale: to ensure accuracy I can confirm that student represen nanagers have been consulted and support this change intatives have been consulted about this change insultation which has been placed in the Module File Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does not recommend or planned for by the department equire additional resources beyond the scope of those already present Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020±)